mei10101/mc-server-mods/README.md

 # mc-server-mods
-mods for client side and server side
+Minecraft mods for client and serverside